 Nervous laughter was first studied by psychologist Stanley Milgram in the 1960s.
 Milgram conducted famous obedience experiments in which participants referred to as “teachers” were instructed to shock “learners” for wrong answers.
 The shocks increased in power from a slight shock of 15 volts to a severe shock of 450 volts.
 Though the learners didn’t actually receive zaps, the teachers believed they did.

-Read the whole story: Discover Magazine
+Read the whole story (subscription may be required): Discover Magazine